FourjsGenero/ex_contacts/README.md

 * Configure the users with the *server_config* program.
   * Add users if needed.
   * Define data filters.
-* Make sure your mobile devices is on the same Wifi as the server.
+* Make sure your mobile device is on the same Wifi as the server.
 * Start the app on the mobile device.
 * At first start, the app will ask for config settings.
   * Define the server Host IP address (10.0.2.2 in Android emulator)